 Making Open Source Medical Supplies

 Currently, CoveraidPHL says the highest medical needs are:

-This large, immediate need for masks and other protective gear is driven by medical personal’s need to dispose of these pieces more rapidly to tamper the spread.
+This large, immediate need for masks and other protective gear is driven by medical personnel’s need to dispose of these pieces more rapidly to tamper the spread.
 Doctors are aiming to change gowns between every patient.

 Ideally, crowdsourced designs should have been approved by a medical professional.
-We discussed some of these design constraints with Evan, while diving into material properties based on his expertise in material science.
+We discussed some of these design constraints with Evan while diving into material properties based on his expertise in material science.

-The biggest stated consideration is sterility of the products and making spaces.
+The biggest stated consideration is the sterility of the products and making spaces.
 As many of us have read, COVID-19 lives longer on surfaces than the common flu in droplets.
 Although smooth surfaces allow the virus to live longer, these types of surfaces can be more easily sanitized and sterilized.
-Materials that are more porous (such as fabric or 3D printed components) may be more difficult to sanitize.
+Materials that are more porous (such as fabric or 3D-printed components) may be more difficult to sanitize.